-- 1. Summary of roles and responsibilities - ▶ To foresee how the global environment and human society should be in the future, and to envision the path that the chemical industry should take.
-To resolve social challenges and drive the realization of the ideal future society. - ▶ To enhance our corporate value on a continuous basis while fulfilling commitment and accountability for delivering results as the person ultimately responsible for the overall management.
+To enhance our corporate value on a continuous basis while fulfilling commitment and accountability for delivering results as the person ultimately responsible for the overall management.

+2. Assessment Items

+Achievements Performance and results for the past

+Several years

+Desition energies Competencies

+POSITION-Specific Personal attributes

+requirements Experience

-2. Assessment Items Achievements Performance and results for the past several years Competencies Personal attributes Experience Management philosophy Humanity Attribute Perspective and vision as the management Will and determination Ethics Fairness/unselfishness Age
+Managamant philosophy Perspective and vision as the management

+Management philosophy Will and determination

+Llumonity Ethics

+Humanity Fairness/unselfishness

+Attribute Age